box/mojito/_docs/guides/open-source-contributors.md

 ### To Generate the final migration script before committing code
 - Set `l10n.flyway.clean=true`, Flyway will drop the database and recreate the previous version
 - Set `spring.jpa.hibernate.ddl-auto=none` so that Hibernate won't perform any change on the DB schema
-- Run DDLGenerator to generate the baseline schema to update the database.
+- Run DDLGenerator (in webapp/src/test/java/com/box/l10n/mojito/db) to generate the baseline schema to update the database.
 - The generated code in: `target/db/migration/Vx__yy_zz.sql` must be adapted (eg. if renaming a column, hibernate will add one, so the statements must be changed)
 - Move the update file to: `src/main/resources/db/migration`, rename the file (`x` is the version, `yy_zz` to provide a description: `yy zz`)
 - Test the migration script